artyom-beilis/artyom-beilis.github.io/README.md

     - Maximal apparent magnitude of DSO objects to be displayed - modify with `+`, `-` controls
     - Watch List selection and editing
     - Search target by name field
+    - Allow alignment using any DSO object.
+Use with care since it is hard to define a center of big DSO object like open cluster.
     - Filtering of the Astronomical objects by type
     - User Added Objects List
     - Status of geolocation and reload geolocation button